Starting in a Small Market

 The high point of my radio industry work was in Los Angeles.
-My transition from small-market into major-market radio is the subject of my eBook in which I detail the personal and professional growth I had on the way towards eventual redefinition and rebranding of myself as I left the radio industry due to the inherent financial risks of maintaining a permanent career there.
+My transition from small-market into major-market radio is the subject of my book.
+It is available now in print as a paperback book and also as a Kindle eBook exclusively from Amazon.
+This book enabled me to detail the personal and professional growth I had on the way towards eventual redefinition and rebranding of myself as I left the radio industry due to the inherent financial risks of maintaining a permanent career there.

 Small Market Rides Again

 In the 1970s, I worked part-time to have some extra beer money during my master’s degree program at Humboldt State University.
 The stations were KFMI (FM) in Eureka and KNCR (AM) in Fortuna.
 Also during that decade, I worked part-time to have some extra beer money during my doctoral degree program at Indiana University.
 Notice any pattern here regarding beer?
 The station, WBWB (FM), was a semi-automated station in Bloomington, IN.
-My most recent radio industry work was during the 1990s had nothing to do with beer money at all.
-This gig was more about cowboy boots: I worked full-time in country music radio advertising sales and production in Arizona at KFLG (FM) in Bullhead City.
+My last radio industry work was during the 1990s had nothing to do with beer money at all.
+That gig was more about my having the chance to get away with wearing cowboy boots at work: I was employed full-time in country music radio advertising sales and production in Arizona at KFLG (FM) in Bullhead City.